adagio130/note/IELTS/homework/Ｗeek3.md

 I believe math is the subject to which I pay my full passion.
 Solving math problem can calm me down.

 Are you the kind of person who love making people laugh?
 Yes, absolutely.
-To be a humorous person is the impression that I'd like to give.
+I aim to leave the impression of being a humorous person.
+Making people laugh gives me a great sense of accomplishment.

 Do you like busy social life?
 No, I'm not a high energy person.
 Too many social activities would make me exhausted.